MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidlidemail3originaldisplayname-canonical-property.md

 **Applies to**: Outlook

-Specifies the third display name that corresponds to the e-mail address that is specified for the contact.
+Specifies the third display name that corresponds to the email address that is specified for the contact.

 |||
 |:-----|:-----|